hanielwang/Refining_Boundary_Head/README.md

 ### Datasets and feature

-You can download the annotation repository of EPIC-KITCHENS-100 at [here](https://github.com/epic-kitchens/epic-kitchens-100-annotations)).
+You can download the annotation repository of EPIC-KITCHENS-100 at [here](https://github.com/epic-kitchens/epic-kitchens-100-annotations).
 Place it into a folder: ./data/epic_kitchens/annotations.

 You can download the videos of EPIC-KITCHENS-100 at [here](https://github.com/epic-kitchens/epic-kitchens-download-scripts).

-You can download the feature on THUMOS14 at here [here](https://uob-my.sharepoint.com/:u:/g/personal/dm19329_bristol_ac_uk/EeXBKfXuurxNiZ3wazARQQsBD7j76jQMknSTgUTmXFYOog?e=Nt10i2).
+You can download the feature on THUMOS14 at [here](https://uob-my.sharepoint.com/:u:/g/personal/dm19329_bristol_ac_uk/EeXBKfXuurxNiZ3wazARQQsBD7j76jQMknSTgUTmXFYOog?e=Nt10i2).
 Place it into a folder: ./data/epic_kitchens/features.

 If everything goes well, you can get the folder architecture of ./data like this: